gnilk/testrunner/README.md

 ```

 ### Advanced functionality
 It is possible to register a pre/post callback hook for a test.
-You can/should set them in your module main.
+You can/should set them in your library main.
 You can reset them (set to null) in your test exit.
-For instance assume you have a memory allocation tracking module and you want to make sure you are not leaking memory.
+For instance assume you have a memory allocation tracking library and you want to make sure you are not leaking memory.
 ```
     int test_module(ITesting *t) {
         // Setup callback's